 Bladder cancer is the most common malignancy in the urinary system.
 Urothelial carcinoma accounts for 90% of bladder cancers.
 With the evolving treatment landscape for urothelial carcinoma, community clinicians are challenged to keep abreast with evidence-based practice guidelines, the clinical efficacy for new therapies, monitoring and managing adverse events, and engaging patients sufficiently to help them make informed treatment decisions.

 Since community oncologists treat many types of cancers, it is hard for them to gain requisite experience across all tumor types and keep abreast of the evidence-based guidelines for all the cancers.
-In a recent survey of community cancer care professionals conducted by the Association of Community Cancer Centers (ACCC) in 2018, bladder cancer was reported to be one of the most commonly diagnosed cancers at their cancer center/hospital, after the top 4 most commonly diagnosed cancers in the country, breast, lung, prostate and colorectal cancer.
+In a recent survey of community cancer care professionals conducted by the Association of Cancer Care Centers (ACCC) in 2018, bladder cancer was reported to be one of the most commonly diagnosed cancers at their cancer center/hospital, after the top 4 most commonly diagnosed cancers in the country, breast, lung, prostate and colorectal cancer.
 Several knowledge, competence and performance gaps exist in the optimal management of urothelial cancer in the community setting.
 This initiative will review the mechanism of action for immunotherapies and emerging targeted therapies, summarize recent clinical data for these therapies, and examine best practices for the management of advanced and metastatic urothelial carcinoma.
 This initiative aims to provide guidance to the multidisciplinary cancer care team on the practical issues and barriers associated with new and emerging therapies in the community setting and strategies to engage patients in the shared decision-making process.

 At the end of this educational initiative, for patients with locally advanced or metastatic urothelial carcinoma, participants should be able to: